King County passes two-year budget, about 7% lower than 2020; adds Juneteenth and Indigenous Peoples’ Day as paid county holidays

 More conservative County Council members said they were supportive of recognizing the holidays, but couldn’t support making them paid while the county is in the midst of a pandemic and economic crisis.

-“I just think it sends exactly the wrong message that county government is so bloated we can vote ourselves one, possibly two holidays,” Councilmember Reagan Dunn said.
+“I just think it sends exactly the wrong message that county government is so bloated we can vote ourselves one, possibly two holidays,” Dunn said.
 He called the move “tone deaf” considering the economic struggles of many in the region.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.